-But if you have a master-slave type of monitors then you must connect the slave with the master as the master speaker has built in amp which should be connected with the slave speaker to get sound.
+But if you have a master-slave type of monitors then you must connect the slave with the master as the master speaker has a built-in amp which should be connected with the slave speaker to get sound.

 Depending on your monitor’s input slot you have to buy or prepare the cable.

-With 4dB extra headroom, you can mix your projects far better then ago.
+With 4dB extra headroom, you can mix your projects far better than ago.